bileto/cronner/README.md

 ### @cronner-task

-This annotations is **highly recommended** for all public methods which should be used as a task.
+This annotations is **required** for all public methods which should be used as a task.
 Its value is used as a name of task.
-If value is missing the name is build from class name and method name.
+If the value is missing the name is build from class name and method name.

 If this annotation is single (for Cronner) in task method comment then the task is run